Inferno-P/DesignPatterns/README.md

 Let's explore some Design Patterns....

 #### Singleton
 This pattern restricts the instantiation of a class to one object.
 It is a type of creational pattern and involves only one class to create methods and specified objects.

-__Example -__ In real world, a good example of Singleton pattern would The President of a nation.
+__Example -__ In real world, a good example of Singleton pattern would be __The President__ of a nation.
-Since a nation can have ONLY ONE president, anytime someone calls/invokes/addresses the 'President' only one and the same guy should show up that is appointed as the president.
+Since a nation can have ONLY ONE president, anytime someone calls/invokes/addresses the 'President' only ONE AND THE SAME guy should show up that is appointed as the president.